Don't determine document namespace by "schemaLocation" attribute

 There are routines in the XML parsers for finding this stuff out during

-#1 Updated by Saurabh Garg almost 15 years ago
+#1 Updated by Saurabh Garg over 15 years ago

 I discussed this with Jing and Dan and we came up with the following steps to